qusers/qsource/README.md

 ### At CSB
-Using the Makefile from Åke  intel fortran is necessary, else gfortran does not like the declaration of a signal function in qdyn.f90 This is  overcome by  simply changing the  signal function  from where it's invoked and taking it out of the interface declaration.
+Using the Makefile from Åke  intel fortran is necessary, else gfortran does not like the declaration of a signal function in qdyn.f90

+This is  overcome by  simply changing the  signal function  from where it's invoked and taking it out of the interface declaration.
+This has been done now, and the code compiles both with GCC and Intel fortran.

 To get intel fortran into your environment in csb do: